sanduhrs/drupal-l10n_server/README.txt

 inspired by Launchpad Rosetta (https://launchpad.net/rosetta) but is highly tailored to Drupal needs.

+This module suite powers the base functionality of http://localize.drupal.org.

 The module suite solves the Drupal project translation problem with a web based interface.
 The various Drupal projects release source code on a daily basis.
 The goal is to help translators to keep up with this pace by sharing